-Students who wish to enroll in a Professional Acting program (12-Week, One-Year Conservatory or Two-Year Conservatory) after completing an Intensive program must then complete the application process as outlined in the Admissions Requirements.
+Students who wish to enroll in a Professional Acting program (12-Week, One-Year Conservatory or Two-Year Conservatory) after completing an Intensive program must then submit any missing admission requirements as outlined in the Admissions Requirements.
 The Intensive shall serve to fulfill the interview requirement and the \$75 application fee will be waived.